ecdye/zram-config/README.md

 ### Performance

 LZO-RLE offers the best performance and is probably the best choice, and from kernel 5.1 and onward it is the default.
-You might have text based low impact directories such as `/var/log` or `/var/cache` where highly effective text compressors, such as deflate(zlib) and zstd are optimal, with effective compression that can be up to 200% of what a LZO may achieve especially with text.
+You might have text based low impact directories such as `/var/log` or `/var/cache` where a highly effective text compressor such as zstd is optimal, with effective compression that can be up to 200% of what LZO may achieve especially with text.
 With `/tmp` and `/run`, zram is unnecessary because of the blisteringly fast ram mounted `tmpfs` and, if memory gets short, then zram swap will provide extra.
 It is only under intense loads that the slight overhead of zram compression becomes noticeable.